ou-ecolab/ecopad/README.md

 project rjk322_0091!
 You can write an email to cac-help@cornell.edu

 After you have your credentials you can log in to  access the webinterface to our machine here https://redcloud.cac.cornell.edu/
-The name of our server is ```ecopad-vm```
+(Some instructions how to fill the fields are found here:https://www.cac.cornell.edu/wiki/index.php?title=OpenStack) The name of our server is ```ecopad-vm```
 To access our server you will need to create a rsa keypair and add the public key to the server via the webinterface. and the private key to YOUR .ssh/ directory on the local computer you want to use to access the server FROM.
 (On a linux machine  ssh-keygen will put both keys there by default).